ChinmayMurugkar/Drone-Pipeline/README.md

 * Namespace in Kubernetes namespace, associated authorization token and IP address of the host name or kubernetes cluster

 ### Drone server
-* We are using dorne 5 server - URL : http://drone5.target.com
+* We are using dorne 5 server
 * Login using your github credentials

 ### Creating webhooks on drone server